Information on the 2023 Colorado Secondary Draw

 - Antelope on Filtering 2.0

-I really like to look at overall tag numbers from the tag allocation graphs located in the Unit Profiles.
-These give me a great glimpse into hunter numbers and this gives me a number to bounce off of any prospective OTC units I may have been looking at as well.
+Another tactic is looking at the overall tag numbers from the tag allocation graphs located in the Unit Profiles.
+These provide you a great glimpse into hunter numbers and also gives a number to bounce off of any OTC hunts that might be going on in the unit at the same time.